Skip to main content

 default:"10000"

-Number of messages to batch before sending (maps to Kafka’s batch.num.messages).
+Maximum number of messages to batch before sending (maps to librdkafka’s batch.num.messages).

 batch_flush_interval

-Maximum time in milliseconds to wait before flushing a batch (maps to Kafka’s linger.ms).
+Maximum time to wait before flushing a batch (maps to librdkafka’s linger.ms).
+Accepts humantime durations such as 100ms, 1s, or 500ms.

 message_max_bytes